 to never forego representation under divorce law.
 Consider a consultation

-very seriously and get the divorce done right, so it doesn't create
+very seriously and get the divorce done right so it doesn't create

-many headaches in the future.
+unnecessary headaches in the future.

 Contact Moskowitz Law Group, LLC to schedule a

 free case review.